Key Takeaways

 Specifically, products designed to be worn — apparel; accessories such as bags, jewelry, or watches; and cosmetics — require the context of a human model in order to get the truest sense of the product.

-“Human Model” images can furnish a more comprehensive picture of the product and informs users about its visual qualities, helping them decide whether the product is suitable for them.
+“Human Model” images can furnish a more comprehensive picture of the product and inform users about its visual qualities, helping them decide whether the product is suitable for them.

 The “Buy” Section